tunmsk/nextgen-facebook/readme.txt

 = 8.37.6-3 =

 (2016/12/05) Fixed the sharing URL value for BuddyPress users (Pro version).
 Optimized wp_cache and transient caching for multilingual sites.
 Added a new method to update transient arrays and keep the original transient expiration time.
 Added several new Schema meta tags.

+= 8.37.5-1 =

+(2016/11/28) Fixed BuddyPress user page detection when current object is a post (Pro version).

+= 8.37.4-1 =

+(2016/11/25) Added a check for 'manage_options' permission before checking for outdated WP / PHP versions and duplicate post meta tags.
+Fixed an incorrect variable name in the WhatsApp class.
+Fixed the Tumblr caption, title, and description attribute values.

+= 8.37.3-1 =

+(2016/11/17) Updated the "Plugin Setup Guide and Notes".
+Updated hard minimum and recommended minimum WordPress and PHP versions.
+Added a "Reference URL" link to notice messages when generating the head meta tag array.

+= 8.37.2-1 =

+(2016/11/12) Refactored the NgfbSchema class to provide a public get_json_data() method for other classes.
+Added an "Item Type for Blog Home Page" option for non-static home pages.
+Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

+= 8.37.1-1 =

+(2016/11/12) Refactored the NgfbSchema class to provide a public get_json_data() method for other classes.
+Added an "Item Type for Blog Home Page" option for non-static home pages.
+Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

+= 8.37.0-1 =

+(2016/11/03) Replaced the Object Cache Expiry option with new options for finer control of caching features.
+Refactored the Schema JSON method for a slight performance improvement.
+Added https://schema.org/Thing to the Schema Types array.
+Optimized the sharing buttons HTML cache by storing only one transient per webpage.